 CIS Countries Photovoltaic (Solar PV) Power Market 2013 - 2018.
 Changes after political turmoil in Ukraine in 2014.

-The only well developed PV market in CIS region by the February 2014 was Ukraine.
+The only well developed PV market in CIS region by February 2014 was Ukraine.
 However situation in Ukraine dramatically changed.
-The Ukrainian revolution of February 2014 took place after a series of violent events in the capital of Kiev, which finallly have resulted with the forced resignation of the then-President of Ukraine, Viktor Yanukovych, who escaped and found political protection in Russia This was immediately followed by a series of changes in quick succession in Ukraine's sociopolitical system, including the installation of a new interim government, the restoration of an older version of the constitution, and the call to immediate presidential elections, which were held on 25 May 2014 and won by Petro Poroshenko.
+The Ukrainian revolution of February 2014 took place after a series of violent events in the capital of Kiev, which finally have resulted with the forced resignation of the then-President of Ukraine, Viktor Yanukovych, who escaped and found political protection in Russia.
+This was immediately followed by a series of changes in quick succession in Ukraine's sociopolitical system, including the installation of a new interim government, the restoration of an older version of the constitution, and the call to immediate presidential elections, which were held on 25 May 2014 and won by Petro Poroshenko.

 Nevertheless of political uncertainty at the moment, our forecast for photovoltaic (solar PV) power sector in CIS countries remains positive.
-Market growth will be underpinned mostly by investors, which origin from CIS countries, but also foreigh investors from Austria, Germany, France, Italiy, Netherlands, Switzerland, China and South Korea will play role in the photovoltaic market in this region.
+Market growth will be underpinned mostly by investors, which origin from CIS countries, but also foreign investors from Austria, Germany, France, Italy, Netherlands, Switzerland, China and South Korea will play a role in the photovoltaic market in this region.
 The solar PV market in Ukraine will be stalling in 2014 and 2015.
-Next wave markets besides Ukraine with short and medium term potential for development in 2014/2015 are Russia and Kazakhstan.
+Besides Ukraine, next wave markets with short and medium-term potential for development in 2014/2015 are Russia and Kazakhstan.
 More information about these promising markets you may read here: CIS Countries Photovoltaic (Solar PV) Market Outlook 2013 - 2018